Tax Planning 101: Maximize Savings and Minimize Tax With These 9 Strategies

 To sweeten this deal, you only pay income tax on this investment, and the income it earns, when you make withdrawals from your RRSP.
 Ideally, you’ll make these withdrawals when you retire and are more likely to be in a lower income tax bracket.

-Tip: for 2023, the annual contribution limit is $6,500, but you may be able to increase that sum if you haven’t taken advantage of TFSA contributions in previous years.
+Tip: for 2025, the annual contribution limit for a TFSA is $7,000, but you may be able to increase that sum if you haven’t taken advantage of TFSA contributions in previous years.

-Ask a tax expert, or visit the CRA website under My Account, to see how much room you have in your TFSA.
+Ask a tax expert, or visit the CRA website under My Account, to see how much room you have in your TFSA or FHSA.
 You’ll be glad you did.

 3. Income Split with your Spouse